coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 #### Individual Events

 Often, several characters attempt some action and each succeeds or fails independently.
-The result of one character's Climb check does not influence the results of other characters Climb check.
+The result of one character’s Climb check does not influence the results of other characters Climb check.

 #### Aid Another